-Tip: A good way to train in this systematic relaxation of your body is with this guided relaxation for sleep.
+Tip: A good way to train in this systematic relaxation of your body is with a guided relaxation for sleep.
 If you’re looking to establish a mindfulness practice but never seem to be able to find time, try using this guided meditation scan every night as you go to sleep.
 A few years ago I did this over a period of months, listening to it every night in bed as I drifted off.
-It has really helped to train that muscle of guiding relaxation which I’ve now internalized to some degree and find it much easier and automatic to do.
+It helped to train that muscle of guiding relaxation, which I’ve now internalized to some degree, and find it much easier to do.

 Recognise, Allow, Investigate, Nurture.

 This is a mindfulness tool which I find is more useful on low to medium doses or towards the end of higher dose experiences.
 This is because, although RAIN is designed to be simple, trying to do something with multiple words and steps to remember can be too much on high doses.
 Something more straightforward like ‘breathe’ is more appropriate in those challenging moments.

 That said, I think it is a technique that should be in every psychonaut’s toolbox.
 You can read more about the RAIN technique in an article here.